 5, 6, 7….

-Do you understand traveling solo or otherwise has no isolated relation to the incidents?
+Do you understand traveling solo or otherwise has no isolated relation to these incidents?
 Travel and life integrate, and intertwine, so much so that they value one another as a truth of life.
 Women who have never traveled solo outside their cities are equally exposed to vulnerable encounters.
 Sad, but true.

 Also read – Kasar Devi in Almora – The Worst Volunteering Experience